 The Cons Of Online Trading

-While online trading does have many potential advantages, there are also several drawbacks.
-There is very little debate that the trading of securities online (or otherwise) is challenging at best and dangerous at worst.
+There's very little debate that trading securities online is challenging at best and dangerous at worst.
 The industry accepted wash-out rate for new short-term traders hovers around 90%, with 80% giving up within the first two years.
 Despite the perceived high chance of failure, online investing and trading attracts legions of new participants every year.

-Several unique pitfalls are related to active trade, while contributing to the many psychological challenges assumed by the individual involved in the marketplace:
+Several unique pitfalls are related to active trade, most of which contribute to the psychological challenges assumed by market participants:

 Online trading provides access to many different markets and makes available high degrees of leverage on a 24/5 basis.
 A trader's emotional state is constantly being addressed, with fear and greed often driving impulsive behaviour.

 Trade is conducted in the electronic marketplace through a vast technological infrastructure.
-A myriad of routers, mainframes and servers all play their role in a trade being executed from mouse-click to market.
+A myriad of routers, servers and algorithm driven order matching systems all play their role in a trade's execution.
 Unfortunately, some participants experience varying degrees of unavoidable latency involved in their trade.

 Online trading has an extensive list of advantages and disadvantages, well eclipsing the topics covered by this article.
 While the digital markets of today provide a wealth of opportunities, they also pose many unique risks.
 It is up to the individual to decide if the pros outweigh the cons, and if online trading is an appropriate course of action given capital and risk considerations.